Wan768/Secure-Task-Manager/README.md

 It is recommended to run using kali linux in virtual box.

 # Repository Cloning
-- Fetch the repository codebase down to your localized development space:
 Run in VSC Terminal:

 git clone https://github.com/Wan768/Secure-Task-Manager.git